-Lewis and his colleagues are new pioneers, figuring out the hemp business as they go, because it hasn’t really been done in this country for nearly 70 years.
-His community of small farmers created their first hemp-fiber project, 2 acres that yielded fiber to create an American flag, dyed using colonial techniques.
+His community of small farmers created a hemp-fiber project, 2 acres that yielded fiber to create an American flag, dyed using colonial techniques.
 Could there be a more appropriate product for these warriors turned hemp farmers?
-You can watch a video about The Kentucky Cloth Project above.
+Watch a video about The Kentucky Cloth Project above.

 - For a starting point to understanding hemp legislation, see Hemp As An Agricultural Commodity

 - For growing specifics, such as pH and spacing needs, see the University of Kentuckyâ€™s Industrial Hemp ProductionÂ fact sheet.

 - For more information about the Kentucky Cloth Project and blending hemp for textiles, see Fibershed.